Client profile

 A total of 5 Vantage sorters were installed, 4 at the city centre facility in Zagreb and 1 at the sorting centre in Split.
 In addition, at Zagreb a mixed mail VariSort was installed.
 The systems are connected to a central computer system.

-The solution features advanced software functionality, including highly accurate centralised OCR for machine printed and handwritten addresses and automatic detection and forwarding of mail to recipients who have changed address.
+The solution features advanced software functionality, including highly accurate centralised OCR for machine printed and handwritten addresses and automatic detection and forwarding of mail to recipients who have changed addresses.
 A series of inline printers print all required information on the envelope.

-Phase two of the project included the installation of a high throughput state of the art parcel sorting solution at a brand-new purpose-built facility near to the international airport on the outskirts of Zagreb.
-The cross-directorbelt equipment was installed during the construction of the building.
+Phase two of the project included the installation of a high throughput state-of-the-art parcel sorting solution at a brand-new purpose-built facility near to the international airport on the outskirts of Zagreb.
+The cross-director-belt equipment was installed during the construction of the building.
 This system has 5 input lanes, each lane with 2 WATCH operator stations for inducting parcels and manual keying.

 This phase also included the relocation of the letter sorting systems from the old city centre location and re-installation at the new facility, all completed with minimal impact to the operation.